-To give the main floor a cohesive look, I added that same gray color into the dining room and then on the fireplace.
-I took a cabinet front to Sherwin Williams to have their paint color-matched to the exact cabinet color in the kitchen.
+To give the main floor a cohesive look, I added that same gray color into the dining room and then to the fireplace.
+I took a cabinet front to Sherwin Williams to have their paint color matched to the exact cabinet color in the kitchen.
 This is a custom color, but it is very similar to Peppercorn by Sherwin Williams.

 I absolutely love the bold gray on the walls in the dining room.